 11.2.5.3 Label in name

-11.2.5.3.1 Label in name (open functionality)

-Where ICT is non-web softwarenon-web software that provides a user interfacenon-web softwareuser interface, it shall satisfy .

-11.2.5.3.2 Label in name (closed functionality)

-Where ICT is non-web software that provides a user interface which is closed to assistive technologiesWCAG 2.2 Success Criterion 2.5.3 Label in Name for screen reading, it should meet requirement 5.1.3.3 (Auditory output correlation).
+Where ICT is, or includes, non-web software that provides a user interface, and the non-web software includes functionality that is not closed to programmatic access of information by assistive technologies, the functionality that is not closed shall satisfy WCAG 2.2 Success Criterion 2.5.3 Label in Name.

 11.2.5.4 Motion actuation

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy WCAG 2.2 Success Criterion 2.5.4 Motion Actuation.
+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy WCAG 2.2 Success Criterion 2.5.4 Motion Actuation.

-non-web softwareuser interfacenon-web software
+11.2.5.5 Void

+11.2.5.6 Void

+11.2.5.7 Dragging movements

+Where ICT is, or includes, non-web software that provides a user interface, the non-web software shall satisfy the success criterion in Table 11.12.